Douglas Santos (footballer, born 1994): Brazil (2013–2016)

 A few months before featuring with the U-20's winning squad in the 2013 Toulon Tournament, Douglas Santos received a call-up for the full squad on 2 April 2013, for a match against Bolivia.
 However, he did not leave the bench.

 On 13 August 2015, Douglas Santos returned to the senior team, for friendlies against Costa Rica and the United States.
-He made his debut for his country in a 2016 friendly against Panama.